GuriTheoChem/latex_book_template/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to my LaTeX Book Template project!
+Thank you for considering contributing to my phd-thesis-template project!
 Your contributions are appreciated.

 Before making any changes, please review the guidelines below to ensure a smooth process.